 Let’s hear it for the amateur sleuth solving the case!

 This trend is not confined to murder mysteries.
 Many children’s mystery series revolve around amateur sleuths solving crimes: the Hardy Boys, Nancy Drew, Encyclopedia Brown, and (my personal favorite) Trixie Beldin, to name a few.
-Even The Boxcar Children, which was most definitely not a mystery, became The Boxcar Children Mysteries when it was serialized (a transition that, I’ll be honest, has always bewildered me).
+Even The Boxcar Children, which was most definitely not a mystery to start, became The Boxcar Children Mysteries when it was serialized (a transition that, I’ll be honest, has always bewildered me).

 The Amateur Sleuth exhibits superior logic, quick thinking under duress, and a painstaking attention to the details that most people would overlook or dismiss.
 These admirable traits create a bond between reader and sleuth: we instinctively want to be an intelligent, detail-oriented person, and the amateur sleuth provides an avatar for those desires.